 Spousal Support Lawyers in Albuquerque

 Spousal support, or alimony as it is sometimes called, is primarily based on an analysis of one party’s cash flow needs post-divorce and the other party’s ability to pay support.
-There are several other factors that are considered and outlined in New Mexico statutes.
+Several other factors are considered and outlined in New Mexico statutes.
 The spouse seeking support must make an affirmative request for alimony in their filings with the Court.

 At Batley Riley Family Law, we help clients reach their goals when it comes to spousal support, either through negotiation or in court.
 We understand the factors that courts find persuasive and know how to make the best case to get fair results.